ApplaudToPark/Translator/README.md

 - wave
 - openai

 And, if you want to operate codes correctly, you must download all files in "Applaud-To-Park-main-code" section.
+For convenience, I have uploaded the zip file which contains all the needed files.